New Grading Model Overview- Updated

 Page 6 of 10 · Categories 3 and 4

-Two categories that together account for 10% of your grade — both measuring something deeper than test scores.
-They recognize that being a CPA student means showing up consistently and living out your values every day.
+Two categories that together make up 10% of your grade.
+Both recognize that being a CPA student means showing up consistently and living out your values every day.

 Holistic tier · 5% of overall grade